Eddie Rosario Preview, Player Props: Braves vs. Giants

 Eddie Rosario At The Plate

-- Among the qualifying hitters in MLB play, he ranks 88th in batting average, 121st in on-base percentage, and 41st in slugging.
+- Among the qualifying hitters in MLB, his batting average ranks 67th, his on-base percentage ranks 112th, and he is 30th in the league in slugging.

-- Rosario has picked up a hit in 59.3% of his 108 games this year, with multiple hits in 22.2% of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.